 - The other thing is that there are still a lot of local pubs for a sparsly populated area.
 Many are quiet at lunchtime.
 The busiest establishment in the area is probably the newly opened Costa Coffe in Storrington village centre.
 This is a lesson that most pubs still haven't learnt.
 For a pub to survive, it needs to be a welcoming place for a hot beverage (as 'Sheldon' would say), not just alcohol.
 Costa, on the other hand opens early, is open all day, is bright and airy, has WiFi, is a little 'anonymous' (i.e. you don't feel rushed to leave to give them back the table), a person there on their own doesn't look like Johny no mates, and a coffee and pastry is about £5, and its busy all day long.
 Just as well it doesn't serve wine!

-To Do: The Countryman (Shipley), Queen's Head (West Chiltington), Horse Guards Innn (Tillington), and the newly re-opened Black Horse in Amberley.
+To Do: The Countryman (Shipley), Horse Guards Innn (Tillington), and the newly re-opened Black Horse in Amberley.

 Note: The reviews (and choice of venues) reflect the need for a nearby parking space.
 A plea to venues: If you have steps, have a handrail, on both sides!